quantum-engineering-polito/CourseNotes/content/QCM Physics/11_Flying Electron Qubit/Flying Electron Qubit.md

 A qubit is the fundamental unit of information in quantum computing.
 In contrast to classical bits, which can only exist in one of two states (0 or 1), qubits can simultaneously exist in multiple states thanks to the superposition principle in quantum mechanics.
 Qubits can be realized through diverse physical systems, including atoms, ions, or superconducting circuits.

-We start creating a quantum system with only two state (or focusing only on this two state)
+We start creating a quantum system with only two states (or focusing only on this two states)

 $$
 \displaylines{